-The Sky Garden is completely free to visit, but advanced reservations are required.
+London’s sky garden is completely free to visit, but advanced restaurant reservations are required.

-Typically, time-slots are for 1 hour periods and are available every 15 minutes from opening time onwards.
+Typically, time of entry are for 1-hour periods and are available every 15 minutes from entry time onwards.

 For those who are unable to book a reservation ahead of time, there are a limited number of walk-in tickets available.

 Walk-in spaces are released Monday-Friday (none on weekends) between 10.00 am - 11.30 am and 14.00 - 16.30.